Pepe's story: How I survived Spanish flu

 In Spain, the disease was sometime referred to as the French flu as it was probably spread throughout the country by French migrant workers.

-Starting in central and southern France, close to WWI battlefields and army camps, and following the railway path from the north as far east as Portugal and south to Andalucia, the influenza spread to nearly all of Spain's provinces.
+Starting in central and southern France, close to WWI battlefields and army camps, and following the railway path from the north as far west as Portugal and south to Andalucia, the influenza spread to nearly all of Spain's provinces.

 King Alfonso XIII was among an estimated eight million Spaniards infected out of a total population of just under 21 million.